MRI Right Arm With Contrast

 Magnetic Resonance Imagining (MRI) Right Arm with Contrast is used to create pictures of the upper and lower arm.
 This may include the elbow, wrist, hands, fingers, and the surrounding muscles and other tissues.The contrast helps in increasing the visibility of the internal organs and hence improves the sensitivity and diagnostic accuracy of the MRI scan.

 This test is prescribed by the doctor to diagnose any fractured or broken bones of arm and the images obtained from MRI provide a roadmap for surgeons to make repairs to broken bones, and torn ligaments.

-Why is MRI Right Arm With Contrast done?
+What is MRI Right Arm With Contrast used for?